OptBet/dfs-nfl/README.md

 ### Group Functions:

 We have a set of functions that encode information about a group of players data.
-These functions are similar to [Player Functions](https://www.notion.so/Player-Functions-031b1c02bdfa41d5b898e6675135a381?pvs=21) as they can also very with time and  have one required parameter, the group , and one optional parameter, the date, $t$.

 Forms: